Laikaiyong/Discord-Bot-Python-/README.md

 # KY Gor Gor Discord Bot
-This discord bot is KYGorGor which is expected to perform some normal interaction with people.<br/>
+This discord bot is KYGorGor which is expected to perform as discord moderator.<br/>
 This bot is specifically tailored for Pynata discord server.